Human Resource Services

 ADMINISTRATIVE PROFESSIONAL (AP) ANNUAL REVIEW

-Administrative professional (AP) personnel are evaluated annually in accordance with guidance found in the Administrative Professional Handbook.
+Administrative professional (AP) personnel are evaluated annually on a calendar year (January 1 - December 31) or academic year basis, as determined by the senior executive for the area and in accordance with guidance found in the Administrative Professional Handbook.

 To view the handbook, go to the HRS AP Handbook website at:

 Human Resource Services provides instructions to supervisors during the spring semester and the form may be completed and/or printed from 60.55.11.
 Other forms and/or information may be used to support the rating.

 The AP employee provides his or her achievements for the review period and goals for the next review period.
 Submitted materials should not exceed three pages.

 Route copies of the signed evaluation and all of the evaluation materials to:

 Direct questions regarding the administrative professional annual review process to Human Resource Services; telephone 335-4521.